-Step 2 – Get in touch with a real estate agent
+Step 2 – Get in touch an experienced Realtor/Broker like Marily Allen.

-This is where ReMax Unlimited @ Cherry Creek Reservoir can help.
-We can book a time to meet so we can talk about why you want to buy a home and get an idea of your upcoming plans.
-We'll talk about neighborhoods, school districts in the Aurora area, the mortgage and housing industries, and any additional economic factors that could affect your buying decision today or in the future.
+We'll schedule a time to meet so I can learn why you want to buy a home and get an idea of your upcoming plans.
+We'll talk about neighborhoods, school districts in the metro Denver and surrounding areas, the mortgage and housing industries, and any additional economic factors that could affect your buying decision today or in the future.

 I'll also assist you in getting started on your loan.
-ReMax Unlimited @ Cherry Creek Reservoir partners with some of Metro Denver's best mortgage professionals, so you can rest assured that you're in great hands.
+I partner with some of Metro Denver's best mortgage professionals, so you can rest assured that you're in great hands.
 They can assist you with choosing which kind of loan is best for you and help you get approved.

 Step 3 – Begin house hunting